strongloop/openshift-cartridge-strongloop/README.md

     $rhc app show osapp |  grep Git

-This will return something like this:
+Copy the Git URL from the output:

     Git URL:    ssh://52a17af15004464d950003bd@openshiftapp-domain.rhcloud.com/~/git/openshiftapp.git/

-4. In your LoopBack app directory, enter this command, where `<remote_git_url>` is the URL returned above:
+4. In your LoopBack app directory, enter this command, where `<remote_git_url>` is the Git URL from step 3.

     $ git remote add openshift <remote_git_url>